Peergos/Peergos/README.md

 ------------
 1.0 Layers of architecture
  - 1: Peer-to-peer and data layer - [IPFS](https://ipfs.io) provides the data storage, routing and retrieval.
 A User must have at least one peergos instance storing their data for it to be available.
- - 2: Authorization Layer - a key pair (IPNS) controls who is able to modify parts of the file system (every write is signed)
+ - 2: Authorization Layer - a key pair controls who is able to modify parts of the file system (every write is signed)
- - 3: Data storage - under a given IPNS key there is a [merkle-champ](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) of encrypted chunks under random labels, without any cross links visible to the network (the network can't deduce the size of files)
+ - 3: Data storage - controlled by a given public key there is a [merkle-champ](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) of encrypted chunks under random labels, without any cross links visible to the network (the network can't deduce the size of files)
  - 4: Encryption - Strong encryption is done on the user's machine using [TweetNaCl](http://tweetnacl.cr.yp.to/), with each 5MiB chunk of a file being encrypted independently.
  - 5: Social layer implementing the concept of following or being friends with another user, without exposing the friend network to anyone.
  - 5: Sharing - Secure cryptographic sharing of files with friends.